jj09/jj09.github.io/_posts/2020-02-18-php-in-2020-its-not-your-mamas-php.md

 permalink: "/php-in-2020-its-not-your-mamas-php/"
 ---
 <p>I decided to write this post, because before joining Facebook I thought that PHP is just old, limited language from 2 decades ago when server was responsible for simple form parsing, and generating HTML.</p>
 <p>I actually learned web development using PHP in mid-2000s, when I was in middle school.
 I created my personal blog, and website about very popular back then game Deluxe Ski Jump.
-I actually still have the source code and recently put it on Azure at <a href="http://dsjonline.azurewebsites.net/">dsjonine.azurewebsites.net</a> - it is in polish, and there is no database:P Didn't bother to update character encoding from ISO-8859-2 to UTF.
+I actually still have the source code and recently put it on Azure.
+Didn't bother to update character encoding from ISO-8859-2 to UTF.
 Why I used ISO-8859-2?
 Because my cousin told me to do so!
-It was real copy/paste programmer back then!
+I was a real copy/paste programmer back then!
 Good times :D</p>
-<p>Mark Zuckerberg wrote first version of Facebook around that time using PHP too. <a href="https://en.wikipedia.org/wiki/LAMP_(software_bundle)">LAMP</a> stack was the way to go for web development in 2000s.</p>
+<p>Mark Zuckerberg wrote the first version of Facebook around that time using PHP too. <a href="https://en.wikipedia.org/wiki/LAMP_(software_bundle)">LAMP</a> stack was the way to go for web development in 2000s.</p>
-<p>A few days after joining facebook I realized that PHP now is full blown OO language.
+<p>A few days after joining Facebook I realized that PHP now is a full-blown OO language.
 It has classes, interfaces, abstract classes, dependency injection, etc. It is much closer to C# or Java than to PHP that I used to write 15 years ago. </p>
 <p>At facebook we use <a href="https://hacklang.org/">Hack</a> (typed PHP).
 It's awesome.
 You have the best of two Worlds: type safety and no compilation!
 Just save, and refresh to see your changes.
 Yay!
 Sample Hack/PHP code:</p>

 {% highlight php %}